polkadot-js/docs/docs/keyring-ui/start/accounts.md

 - `name` - a human-readable description for the account

-## Non-mnemonic accounts
+## Non-mnemonic seeds and derivation

 Generally, we would encourage all wallets and users to only support mnemonic phrases - these are portable between crypto implementations, has built-in checksums and is a standard across the blockchain environment.
 In some cases however, either due to the need to provide backwards compatibility or for closed environments, other seed types may be used.
 The `addUri` will detect the type of input, i.e. if a hex-encoded value is provided, it will treat it as a raw seed.
-With this in mind, we can rewrite our example above to generate a random raw seed -

 ```js
 import { randomAsHex } from '@polkadot/util-crypto';